from 28.03.2019 onwards

 Within the framework of the exhibition The Collection (1) Hightlights for a future, both parts of Le Décor et son Double are once again being presented.
 The public part can be visited at its original location in the Museum of Fine Arts in Ghent.
 The private part can be visited at Herbert Foundation upon reservation on Thursdays, once a month.

-Opening times to visit the private part of the work at Herbert Foundation
+Visit of the private part of the work at Herbert Foundation

 - Thursday 26 September, at 2 p.m. and 3 p.m